-17.6 Committal Proceedings
+f.
+Committal Proceedings

 When a person is charged with a serious criminal offence a Magistrate considers all the evidence presented by the prosecution.
-The defendant does not usually present his or her side of the story at these committal proceedings, reserving his or her defence until the trial.
+The defendant does not usually present his or her side of the story at the committal proceedings, reserving his or her defence until the trial.

-17.7 Contract
+q.
+Contract